hnryjmes/100-days-of-code/README.md

 1. DAY 55.
 Writing a notes app in JS, with a homemade JS test suite that runs in Chrome DevTools.
 Useful stuff for understanding single page applications and RESTful hash routing. #100DaysOfCode

+1. DAY 56.
+Preparing to do the weekend challenge, making a news summary app that uses the Guardian News API.
+Trying to learn ES6 syntax at the same time, and how to keep ESLint happy... #100DaysOfCode

 1.